 4.3.21.1 commSupportedBands-r12

-This field indicates the bands on which the UE supports sidelink communication, as defined in TS 23.303 [24] and specified in TS 36.331 [5].
+This field indicates the bands on which the UE supports sidelink communication, as defined in 3GPP TS 23.303 [24] and specified in MFA TS 36.331 [5].
 If a UE supports sidelink communication on at least one band, the UE shall support sidelink communication transmission based on UE autonomous resource selection, eNB scheduled resource allocation, ProSe Per Packet Priority (PPPP) handling and out of coverage sidelink discovery.
 If a UE supports sidelink communication, the UE shall support 16 sidelink processes for reception of SL-SCH.

 4.3.21.2 commSimultaneousTx-r12